vanderbilt-virtual-reality/individual-project-MLatimer2/README.md

 # individual-project-MLatimer2
-individual-project-MLatimer2 created by GitHub Classroom Bar Simulator README
+individual-project-MLatimer2 created by GitHub Classroom **Bar Simulator README**
-Playing Bar Simulator
+**Playing Bar Simulator

-Goal: Make a Martini
+*Goal: Make a Martini*

-	-Add an ice cube to your glass and pour your drink from the cocktail shaker.
+	- Add an ice cube to your glass and pour your drink from the cocktail shaker.
-Tips & Tricks :
+*Tips & Tricks :*

-	-Be careful about maneuvering around the area
+	- Be careful about maneuvering around the area
-	-If you move too fast, you can spill all of your drink and knock over things on the countertop -Covering the cocktail shaker with the lid may help in preventing unnecessary spillage.
+	- If you move too fast, you can spill all of your drink and knock over things on the countertop
-Bugs:
+	- Covering the cocktail shaker with the lid may help in preventing unnecessary spillage.
+*Bugs:*

--I’ve noticed that maneuvering to grab ice cubes for your drink can result in loss of grabbing and moving controls.
+	- I’ve noticed that maneuvering to grab ice cubes for your drink can result in loss of grabbing and moving controls.

-Discussion of Game
+**Discussion of Game**
-Inspiration:
+*Inspiration:*
 The project that I decided to make was a bartending simulation where you can create a shaken martini.
 When I was thinking about projects to make, I thought about problems in my life that could potentially be solved by virtual reality.
 One of the problems I’ve run into recently is experimenting with food.